abingdonpta/abingdonpta/content/about/leadership.md

 ---
 title: Leadership
-description: Leadership of the Abingdon PTA.
+summary: Leadership of the Abingdon PTA.
 weight: 20
 ---